-According to the results of the most recent data available from the bi-annual Point-in-Time Homeless Count (PIT Count) held on January 24, 2019, on any given night in San Bernardino County, approximately 2,607 people are homeless.
+According to the results of the bi-annual Point-in-Time Homeless Count (PIT Count) held on January 26, 2023, on any given night in San Bernardino County, approximately 4,195 people were homeless.
 To address incidences of homelessness in Fontana and to prevent extremely low-income Fontana families from becoming homeless, the City places a high priority on programs that work to prevent homelessness or rapidly connect homeless individuals with housing and supportive services.
-To address this need, the City will support a continuum of services in the City of Fontana utilizing its ESG funds and through the San Bernardino County CoC to prevent and eliminate homelessness including, but not limited to, homelessness prevention programs, emergency shelter programs and transitional housing.
-Using ESG funds, the City will invest in homelessness prevention services through the Water of Life's Rapid Rehousing and Homeless Prevention Program that anticipates serving 150 unduplicated people per year.
+To address this need, the City will support a continuum of services in the City of Fontana utilizing its ESG funds and through the San Bernardino County COC to prevent and eliminate homelessness including, but not limited to, homelessness prevention programs, emergency shelter programs and transitional housing.
+Using ESG funds, the City will invest in homelessness prevention and anticipates serving about 150 unduplicated people in FY 2024.
+The City plans to invest federal Community Project Funds and other nonfederal funds to maintain and expand homeless facilities and services.